 - 1. If a vendor objects to the release of material not marked "confidential," "trade secret" or "protected," the information will typically be disclosed notwithstanding the objection.
 Such objections can be referred to legal counsel; and - 2.
 If a vendor responds to a notice letter by objecting to the release of material marked "confidential," "trade secret" or "protected," contact legal counsel.

+This page is intentionally blank.
 VIII.
 APPENDICES

-A. Flowchart for Processing FOIA Requests.
+A. Flowcharts for Processing FOIA Requests.